konturio/make-profiler/make_profiler/report/README.md

 Any process can be searched on UI.
 Failed & idle tasks are reported with red & yellow colors.
 All fields can be sorted.

+run "npm install" to add dependencies
+run if there is babel error "sudo npm cache clean --force"
+add report.jsn under public folder for test

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).